LinuxMakesMehappy/Staking_Treasury_PDA_Gaming/README.md

-# Perpetual Jupiter Earn Treasury (Solana) – Docs Only
+# Simple Jupiter Earn Treasury (Solana) – Docs Only

-A non-withdrawable, perpetually compounding Treasury PDA that deposits stablecoins into Jupiter's Earn protocol (powered by Fluid) and streams only the staking rewards to players.
-Principal can never be withdrawn; rewards scale funded player slots at $50k TVL milestones.
-Focuses on stablecoin safety with optimal yields.
+A basic treasury that stakes stablecoins in Jupiter's Earn protocol and distributes rewards proportionally to participants.
+No artificial scaling, no wage guarantees - just honest supplemental gaming rewards with market-rate yields.

-- **No human withdrawals**; principal is locked permanently.
+- **Emergency withdrawals allowed**; principal protected but accessible if needed.
-- **Jupiter Earn rewards only** (from Fluid-powered stablecoin staking) are distributed to active players.
+- **Market-rate rewards only** (~3% APR) distributed proportionally to participants.
-- **Stablecoin focus**: Safety-first with USDC, USDT, and other Jupiter Earn supported stables.
+- **Stablecoin focus**: Conservative approach with USDC/USDT for safety.
-- **Scaling**: +1 funded player per $50k TVL milestone; optional cap/rotation.
+- **Simple distribution**: Equal shares among active participants, no caps or milestones.
-- **Eligibility**: via staking or owning verified NFTs.
+- **Eligibility**: Open participation with transparent criteria.
-- **Cadence**: harvest and distribute rewards every few minutes via a keeper.
+- **Cadence**: Weekly reward distributions with compounding.

 Read next:
 - `docs/OVERVIEW.md` – concept and flow